 One study also showed a 7% reduction in premature death when BCAAs were supplemented for the treatment of liver cancer (27).

-7BCAAs can extend your life in women.
+7BCAAs for women can extend your life.
 In addition to being therapeutic, BCAAs have an anti-aging effect because they increase the formation of new mitochondria.
 In rodent studies, BCAAs have been found to extend lifespan in the same way caloric restriction does, while simultaneously supporting cardiac health (28).

 In a 2011 review on BCAAs and human health, scientists write that BCAAs will help you live longer if you get enough of them.
 Specifically “behave as evolutionary conserved modulators of lifespan.”